fazzy13/zero_day/README.md

 ## Resources
 To help you succeed in this program, we have provided several resources:

-Learning Portal: The Learning Portal is your go-to resource for all course materials.
+`Learning Portal`: The Learning Portal is your go-to resource for all course materials.
 It contains lectures, readings, and assignments.
 You can access the Learning Portal through your ALX account.

 `Mentors`: You will be assigned a mentor who will guide you throughout the program.
 Your mentor will be available to answer questions, provide feedback on your work, and offer support and encouragement.